 It means accepting the challenge of creating targeted, well-written content that’s highly ranked with the search engines your prospects use most.

-When writing personal injury articles for today’s legal consumers:
+When writing attorney articles for today’s legal consumers:

 - Let your practice area do the driving.
 What’s the big news in your field?
 What are the particular strengths of your firm?
 What do you get the most calls about?
 What do you want the most calls about?
 Pick subjects and corresponding lawyer marketing key phrases that reflect your answers best.